LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    parameter variable
       A variable used as parameter in a parametric object or a parametric category using the syntax ``_ParameterName_``.
-Occurrences of parameter variables in entity clauses are implicitly unified with the corresponding entity parameters.
+Parameter variables are *logical variables* shared by all entity terms.
+Occurrences of parameter variables in entity directives and clauses are implicitly unified with the corresponding entity parameters.

    parent
       A prototype that is extended by another prototype.